Everything you need to know about I’m a Celebrity South Africa’s Carol Vorderman

 “You get to a point in life where you think everything is all a bonus.
 You can’t say, ‘I will do that in 20 years time.’
 It made me realise that you need to live in the now… I loved everything about I’m a Celebrity.”

-I’m a Celebrity… Get Me Out Of Here!: South Africa returns Monday 24 April at 9pm on ITV.
+I’m a Celebrity… South Africa arrives on Monday 24 April at 9pm on ITV.

 Join our commenting forum